Sleepy After Meal

-Why Do I Get Sleepy After a Meal?
+Why Do We Get Sleepy After a Meal?

-In this blog, we’ll understand what causes this phenomenon, reasons behind why we feel sleepy after lunch and how you can minimize the effect of post meal drowsiness.
+In this blog, we’ll understand what causes this phenomenon, reasons behind why we feel sleepy after eating, and how you can minimise the effect of feeling sleepy after meals.

 What is Postprandial Sleepiness (Somnolence)?